Stratosphere (Duster album): Musical style

 Stratosphere combines elements of space rock, slowcore, indie rock, and shoegaze, contributing to a sound often described as both minimalist and atmospheric.
 It explores themes of departure from routine and movement into unfamiliar or expansive spaces, including travel, flight, and exploration.
 The album is widely regarded for its distinctive blend of genres, characterized by a lo-fi aesthetic and introspective atmosphere.
 Tim Sendra has noted its compositions that juxtapose melancholic ballads and expansive, ambient textures.

 Stylistically, Stratosphere draws comparisons to a range of the 1990s indie scene.
-Elements of emo, noise rock, and post-rock are also present, though the band maintains a distinct identity by avoiding genre extremes such as heavy feedback or extended improvisation.
+Elements of emo, noise rock, and post-rock are also present, although the band maintains a distinct identity by avoiding genre extremes such as heavy feedback or extended improvisation.
 The opening track "Moon Age" has been described by Ian Cohen of Stereogum as a "late adapter of that odd '90s infatuation with astral lounge music", echoing the lo-fi, analog approach of groups like Stereolab and Air.
 Duster's restrained melodicism has been compared to Red House Painters and Low, with their approach seen as a quieter, more fractured counterpart to the era's broader slowcore movement.

 The music is defined by slow tempos and "uncluttered drumming".
 Vocals are often "mumbled" or "faint", typically mixed low against the instrumentals and delivered in a restrained, almost conversational tone.
 The instrumentation favored simplicity and restraint; guitars alternate between clean, melodic passages and distorted, fuzzy tones, which has been likened to that of the Velvet Underground, Sonic Youth, Bedhead, and the New Year, while its atmospheric sensibilities evoke My Bloody Valentine and Galaxie 500.
+Drumming remains sparse and understated, with Dylan Nicole Lawson in Everything Is Noise characterizing it as "dim", while Cole Quinn from The Daily Evergreen referred to it as "slow" and "quiet".

-With the entrance of the guitars on the second track, "Heading for the Door", the album shifts into a more defined sound that Cohen likened to the work of other 1990s indie acts.
+With the entrance of the guitars on "Heading for the Door", the album shifts into a more defined sound that Cohen likened to the work of other 1990s indie acts.
 "The Landing" conveys themes of travel and transformation.
-Songs such as "Inside Out" use somber, quiet guitar passages to create a sense of warmth, characterized by a brisk tempo, lo-fi production, and subdued, hard-to-discern vocals, while tracks like "Echo, Bravo" feature ringing feedback and sludgy, melodic distortion.
-Drumming remains sparse and understated, with Dylan Nicole Lawson in Everything Is Noise characterizing it as "dim", while Cole Quinn from The Daily Evergreen referred to it as "slow", and "quiet".
+Tracks like "Echo, Bravo" feature ringing feedback and sludgy, melodic distortion.
+Songs such as "Inside Out" use somber, quiet guitar passages to create a sense of warmth, characterized by a brisk tempo, lo-fi production, and subdued, hard-to-discern vocals.